swiftlang/swift-org-website/_posts/2022-04-19-sswg-update.md

 First, there was a focus to establish more streamlined ways to install Swift on non-Apple platforms.
 RPM/Deb packages are the de facto standard for installation on Linux and the call for community contribution was well received.
 There are now installer scripts for building toolchain packages for multiple platforms and these have been adopted using community repositories to allow easy installation on a number of Linux distributions.

-Toward the end of the year, [we announced](https://forums.swift.org/t/introducing-swift-for-visual-studio-code/54246) a new Swift for VSCode extension to make working with Swift on VSCode a seamless experience.
+Toward the end of the year, [a new Swift for VSCode extension was announced](https://forums.swift.org/t/introducing-swift-for-visual-studio-code/54246) to make working with Swift on VSCode a seamless experience.
 Thanks to the hard-work from Adam Fowler and Steven Van Impe, this extension enables Swift development in VSCode as well as related tools like GitHub Codespaces with very little setup.

-Next, we've seen new Swift GitHub Actions from the community to make building and testing Swift code with GitHub Actions easy.
+Next, new Swift GitHub Actions have been created by the community to make building and testing Swift code with GitHub Actions easy.
 These are being migrated to a [new GitHub organization](https://github.com/swift-actions) led by the community for collaboration.
-This is an ongoing project and we're looking forward to seeing how the community adopts it.
+This is an ongoing project and the SSWG are looking forward to seeing how the community adopts it.

 Finally, the increase of ARM-based machines for both development and deployment has provided new opportunities for those wanting to use different architectures.
 Swift 5.6 provides toolchains for ARM Linux as well as multi-platform Docker images with ARM support.
 We've started to add information to the guides for cross-compilation of applications and will continue to refine them as more people start building Swift applications for ARM.
 This allows a great experience for working with Swift in Docker and makes deploying to ARM servers (like AWS Graviton) possible.

 ### Documentation

-We've added a large amount of documentation across SSWG projects, incubated projects, and our own guides.
+The SSWG have added a large amount of documentation across SSWG projects, incubated projects, and the server guides.
 These are a valuable source of information providing technical deep dives and explanations for everything from deploying Swift applications to analyzing performance.
-However, we know that there is a significant issue with discoverability and this will be a focus for 2022.
+However, there is a significant issue with discoverability and this will be a focus for 2022.

 ### Ecosystem

-Due to the pandemic and the late publishing of last year's update, we only added one extra library to the SSWG incubation, MultiPartKit.
+Due to the pandemic and the late publishing of last year's update, only one extra library was added to the SSWG incubation, MultiPartKit.
 This was accepted at the Incubating level.

 In accordance with the SSWG's [Graduation Criteria](https://github.com/swift-server/sswg/blob/main/process/incubation.md#graduation-criteria), the maturity levels are reviewed at a regular cadence.
-We are happy to announce that in the last review a number of packages have been voted into a higher maturity level:
+The SSWG are happy to announce that in the last review a number of packages have been voted into a higher maturity level:

 * SwiftMetrics (from incubating to graduated)
 * SwiftStatsdClient, (from sandbox to incubating)